mostek-6502/HTML-CSS-Telemetry/README.md

 parses those messages in order to update a particular element.

-This acts similar to the Java and C# clients; but, is not nearly as performant, although this does offer a level of expended access options.
+This acts similar to the Java and C# clients; but, is not nearly as performant, although this does offer a level of expanded access options.

 This is Proof of Concept alpha code in that a core feature is currently missing and that is the ability to make changes to EEPROM settings on the board.
 The 'issues'